NEW WEBSITE - this site is obsolete, visit the new one.

 He teaches at the VUB a basic geology course, as well as sedimentology/stratigraphy, origin of life and paleontological evolution.
 He is also a visiting professor in Ghent University and University of Liège.
 He was president of Geologica Belgica, the Belgian Geological Society.
 He is the author of numerous scientific publications (> 200) including > 10 in Nature and Science.
 Philippe is currently the president of the Executive Committee of the International Continental Scientific Drilling Program (ICDP)

-When not traveling the world looking for clues to better understand the 4.5 billion years of evolution of planet Earth, Philippe enjoys working in the lab with PhD students and close colleagues on projects ranging from astrobiology to geoarcheology.
-A hot research topic is currently the search for meteorites in the blue ice fields of Antarctica, together with partners from the ULB and National Institute of Polar Research in Tokyo.
+In 2016-2017, he was a Visiting Professor in the department of Earth, Ocean and Atmospheric Sciences and International Scholar at the Peter Wall Institute for Advanced Studies, University of British Columbia, in Vancouver.
+When not traveling the world looking for clues to better understand the 4.5 billion years of evolution of planet Earth, Philippe enjoys working in the lab with PhD students and close colleagues on projects ranging from astrobiology to bioarcheology.
+Paleoclimate and paleoenvironmental reconstructions using stable isotopes and trace elements are also a major research topic.
+Another hot research topic is currently the search for meteorites in the blue ice fields of Antarctica, together with partners from the ULB and National Institute of Polar Research in Tokyo.
 More than 1200 samples have been recovered so far; each new meteorite provides clues to understand the evolution of the solar system and the formation of planets.